 Abstract

-When species simultaneously compete with two or more competitors, higher order interactions (HOIs) can invalidate the application of classical theories of species competition and coexistence.
-In order to extend ecological theory in multi-species communities, it is critical to develop a practical and theoretical sound definition for HOIs that can be applied to empirical data.
-In this paper we propose a quantitative definition for HOIs that distinguishes an HOI from non-linear density dependence and emphasizes the consequence of HOIs for multi-species competition.
-In order to illustrate our definition and the challenge of defining HOIs in empirical data we simulate resource competition between three annual plant species differing in their phenology and functional response to resource depletion.
-We then fit a phenomenological competition model to the outcome of simulated competition and use it to test for the presence of HOIs as we define them.
-We find the strength of HOIs vary with phenology: species that grow later experience stronger HOIs because their competitive environment is strongly affected by earlier growing species.
-We conclude that stronger HOIs are likely to occur systems with rapid declines in resource availability and rapid increases in individual size over the course of a single growing season.
+When species simultaneously compete with two or more competitors, higher order interactions (HOIs) can invalidate the application of classical models of species competition.
+In order to extend ecological theory to multi-species communities, it is critical to develop a practical and general definition for HOIs that can be applied to a wide range of competition models.
+In this paper we discuss the concept of HOIs and how they have been defined by ecologists in the literature.
+We then derive a new definition for HOIs that distinguishes HOIs from non-linear density dependence and emphasizes the consequence of HOIs for multi-species competition.
+In order to demonstrate how our definition can be applied to empirical data we simulate resource competition between three annual plant species differing in their phenology and functional response to resource depletion.
+We then fit a phenomenological competition model to the outcome of simulated competition and use it to test for the presence of HOIs.
+In our simulations, we find the strength of HOIs varies with phenology: species that grow later experience stronger HOIs than earlier growing species.
+We conclude that stronger HOIs are likely to occur in phenomenological models are used to summarize competition in ecosystems where resource availability and plant size change rapidly throughout the course of the growing season.

 Introduction